 Science fiction, action.
 Direct-to-video feature, supposedly a compilation of material from a TV series that was never produced.
-Clearly a child of the time of Akira (1982) and a potential seed of The Matrix (1999).
-This is slightly harder science fiction, but loosely directed.
+Clearly a child of the time of Akira (1982), this is slightly harder science fiction, but loosely directed.
 I get the sense that, as in Mobile Police Patlabor: The Movie 2 (1993), part of the power of the film comes from the idea that the calm and wealth of Japan at the time were conceited and based on a false sense of isolation.
 Good bummer ending.

 ‣ Megazone 23 II (1986)